HausDAO/daohaus-website/docs/devs/react-components.md

 It should be easy to understand the rendering logic of a React Component.
 Can someone understand your Component after five minutes of reading it?
 If not, then it needs to be refactored.

-Page components, routers, and contexts are naturally larger, as they generally lots of the compliated application logic
+Page components, routers, and contexts are naturally larger, as they generally hold the majority of the complicated application logic

 Goal: We should try to cap component length between 200-300 lines.